tidal-music/tidal-sdk/Player.md

 /**
  * Property used by the Player to know if the app is in online or offline mode.
  * Must be updated by the app each time the app changes offline mode.
- * Initialized using the corresponding value passed in the init function.
  */
 Bool isOfflineMode;
 ```